-Musician.
-Born Christopher John Boyle on July 20, 1964 in Seattle, Washington.
-One of six children born into an Irish Catholic and Jewish family, Chris Cornell rebelled against religion and authority as a youth.
-After his parents?? divorce (the children adopted their mother??s maiden name, Cornell), Chris acted out by using drugs and stealing??and learning to play the drums.
+Born Christopher John Boyle on July 20, 1964, in Seattle, Chris Cornell was one of six children born into an Irish Catholic family.
+He rebelled against religion and authority as a youth.
+After his parents' divorce (the children adopted their mother's maiden name, Cornell), Chris acted out by using drugs and stealing—and learning to play the drums.
 By age 15, plagued by bouts of depression, Cornell had dropped out of school to play music and help support the family.

 Chris Cornell left Audioslave in 2007 and released his second solo effort, Carry On, later that year.
 In 2008, he won a Grammy Award for Best Song Written for a Motion Picture for "You Know My Name" from Casino Royale.

-Suffering for years from depression, social phobias and drug and alcohol abuse, Cornell checked himself into rehab in 2000 and has been sober since.
-He and his ex-wife, Alice in Chains and Soundgarden manger Susan Silver, have a daughter, Lillian Jean.
+Suffering for years from depression, social phobias, and drug and alcohol abuse, Cornell checked himself into rehab in 2000 and has been sober since.
+He and his ex-wife, Alice in Chains and Soundgarden manager Susan Silver, have a daughter, Lillian Jean.
 He married publicist Vicky Karayiannis in 2003; they have two children.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!